 YOW Connections Classes are Part 2 classroom dates set up by YOW Canada but taught by an independent trainer.
 Trainers will receive $400 per Connections class that they teach.
 YOW manages the marketing, registration and payment of Learners, booking the training venue, Part 1 online training delivery, answering questions, etc.

-Trainers that have taken YOW's Train-the-Trainer course, have received MOL approval and have chosen to be Connections Trainers will see the list of available Connections classrooms in their "WAH Trainer Dashboard".
+Trainers that have taken YOW's Train-the-Trainer course, have received CPO approval and have chosen to be Connections Trainers will see the list of available Connections classrooms in their "WAH Trainer Dashboard".
 If Trainers find a WAH course at a location, date and time they are available, they can contact YOW to assume responsibility for the Part 2 classroom training.
 YOW will book the trainer and send the materials needed to deliver the classroom training.
 The Connections course will display on the Trainer's Dashboard so it's easy to remember.

 After delivering the classroom training and submitting the MOL paperwork, the Trainer invoices YOW for $400 and is paid within 30 days.